 The Institute has two full-time academic staff members.
 They are Ms Amanda Mkhonza (lecturer) and Professor Alexander Paterson.
-Mrs Olivia Rumble (senior lecturer) joined the Institute on a part-time two-year contract in January 2018.
+Mrs Olivia Rumble joined the Institute as an adjunct senior lecturer in July 2020 having lectured part-time in the Institute from 2018-2019.
 Professor Derry Devine and Prof Jan Glazewski continue to be members of the Institute as Emeritus Professors.
 The Institute’s administration is attended to by Ms Rene Franke.